Caleb Ferguson

 Caleb Paul Ferguson (born July 2, 1996) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers, New York Yankees, Houston Astros, Pittsburgh Pirates, and Seattle Mariners.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers, New York Yankees, Houston Astros, Pittsburgh Pirates, Seattle Mariners, Cincinnati Reds, and St. Louis Cardinals.

 Amateur career

 Growing up in West Jefferson, Ohio, Ferguson learned to throw a curveball after a pitching coach gave him a yo-yo.
 Ferguson attended West Jefferson High School.
 He added 5 miles per hour to his fastball every year in high school.
 As a senior in 2014, he underwent Tommy John surgery.
 Despite the injury, the Los Angeles Dodgers drafted him in the 38th round of the 2014 Major League Baseball draft.
 He signed with the Dodgers, forgoing his commitment to play college baseball at West Virginia University, though Ferguson said the Mountaineers were considering revoking his scholarship offer following his injury.